mu-hashmi/speculative-cloud-execution/README.md

 The system processes video frames by sending them simultaneously to local and cloud object detection services, then uses whichever result returns first or has the highest priority.

+## How It Works

+1. The `SpeculativeOperator` class defines the core functionality
+2. When processing a message (e.g., a video frame):
+   - The system sends the frame to both local and cloud object detection services
+   - Each service processes the frame and returns detected objects
+   - Based on deadlines and priorities, the system selects the best result
+3. Performance statistics are collected to analyze the effectiveness of the approach

 ## Technologies and Frameworks

 - **gRPC**: Powers the communication layer between local and cloud components, enabling efficient remote procedure calls with deadline support for the speculative execution system